First day of school on campus in Mountain Home is August 9th.

-Registration is online this year, click the button below to add/update your info and print some signature forms.
+Registration is online, click the button below to add/update your info and print some signature forms.

 - New Students: Use the New Student button below the login form.

 - Returning Students: Login with your student or parent login.
 (Trouble logging in?
 There's a Lost Password button below the login form)

 At McKenna High School, students are engaged in skills-rich projects that result in high-quality products or performances for audiences beyond the classroom.
 Projects are a primary structure for inschool learning, teaching core skills and content through classroom lessons, discussions, labs, and work sessions, as well as through student research and fieldwork.
 The products of student projects are typically modeled on real-world documents and artifacts, with professional models guiding student work.

 Alternative Energy: solar oven testing, solar panel experiments and model turbine construction/testing.
 Multi-year project to install wind turbine with ongoing student monitoring of energy production.

 Meteorology: daily weather observation collection, installing the stevensons box weather station, TV style weather forecast final presentation.

 World Geography: Students decide on an international dream vacation they would like to take.
 The project requires researching the country and the details of their stay.
 The final is presenting slide show of their trip in a realistic/persuasive manner.

 Map Skills: Students construct a clay mountain landscape and then create a topographic map from the model.